pillarsacademy/pillarsacademy.github.io/admission/uniform.md

 - Boys may wear dark blue slacks or long shorts along with a light blue dress shirt or polo style shirt.
 - Girls may wear plaid uniform jumpers with a light blue blouse.
 They must wear either navy blue opaque tights, leggings, or pants under the jumper.
 - Navy blue cardigans with logos are required for all children in cool weather.
-- All elementary school girls will be required to have a navy blue prayer scarf which is available for $5 at the front desk.
 - All children should wear dark color socks and black or navy blue dress shoes.
-- For field trips and sports day activities, students are required to wear Pillars Academy logo shirts which are available for $10 at the front desk.
+- For field trips and sports day activities, students are required to wear Pillars Academy logo shirts which are available for $10 at the front office.
+- All elementary school students in First Grade and up will be required to wear a special uniform on Friday (Jum'aa): A white dress shirt with the Pillars Academy Logo embroidered on it, Burgundy tie, and Navy blue pants (or skirt for girls).
+Pillars Academy embroidered Dress shirts and Burgundy ties are available for purchase at the front office for $26.
 <br />

 #### Where to Order